Text consolidated by Valsts valodas centrs (State

 a) the sum of all the initial investments by a zone capital

-company or licensed capital company which are made from the start
+company or licensed capital company which are made from the

-of the taxation period in which the relevant capital company has
+taxation period in which the relevant capital company has

 concluded a contract with a zone authority or free port authority